Doorlabs-dev/starkstake_/readme.md

 ## Core Contracts

 - **StarkStake**: The main contract managing the liquid staking process.
 Users can deposit STRK tokens and request withdrawals.
-- **stSTRK**: The liquid staking token representing a user's share in the protocol.
+- **staked_strk_token**: The liquid staking token representing a user's share in the protocol.
 It rebases based on the rewards distributed.
 - **Delegator**: Manages the delegation of tokens to the Starknet staking pool and handles rewards collection and withdrawal requests.

 ## Installation